matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 help. but it's unclear what the desired semantics are:

- * Assuming that users in a given space are *not* kicked when that space is removed from `allowed_spaces`, are those users then given a pass to remain in the room indefinitely?
-What happens if the space is added back to `allowed_spaces` and *then* the user leaves it?
+ * Assuming that users in a given space are *not* kicked when that space is removed from `allowed_join`, are those users then given a pass to remain in the room indefinitely?
+What happens if the space is added back to `allowed_join` and *then* the user leaves it?

  * Suppose a user joins a room via a space (SpaceA).
-Later, SpaceB is added to the `allowed_spaces` list and SpaceA is removed.
+Later, SpaceB is added to the `allowed_join` list and SpaceA is removed.
 What should happen when the user leaves SpaceB?
 Are they exempt from the kick?

 #### Alternatives